What's the Best Dog Food for Basset Hounds?

 Hip Dysplasia

-Because of their heavy, muscular frame, the Basset Hound can be genetically predisposed to developing Hip Dysplasia.
+Because of their heavy, muscular frame, the Basset Hounds can be genetically predisposed to developing hip dysplasia.
 Hip dysplasia occurs when the hip ball does not sit squarely in the socket, causing rubbing and deterioration of the bone.
 This condition is extremely painful and can be exacerbated by excess weight.
 Dysplasia is typically hereditary, but maintaining a healthy body condition will mitigate pain and discomfort.
 To support general joint health, we prefer foods that contain:

 Patellar Luxation

-A Luxating Patella is another health problem that can plague the sweet Basset Hound.
+A luxating patella is another health problem that can plague the sweet Basset Hounds.
 Typically inherited, patellar luxation is evidenced by a knee cap that slips out of position.
 Slipping knee caps are graded on a scale from 1 to 4 with 1 considered minor and 4 typically requiring surgery.
 Proper support for optimal knee health is vitally important.

 Von Willebrand’s Disease